-How often you should replace your air filters could depend on the following:
+How often you need to change your air filters can rely on the following:

 - Household size

 - Air pollution levels and construction near the residence

 For basic 1"–3" air filters, companies normally instruct you to change them every 30–90 days.
 If you suffer from mild to moderate allergies, you could put in a better air filter or change them even more often.

 The quick answer to "how often do I have to change the air filter?":

 If there isn't a smoker or pets in the home, and your filter is the widely sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days prior to replacing it.